RaphaelIT7/gmod-holylib/README.md

 > This module is not yet finished and untested

 > [!NOTE]
-> This mostly is for env_soundscape and will not do much for trigger_soundscape as thoes work noticably different.
+> This mostly is for env_soundscape and will not do much for trigger_soundscape as those work noticeably different.

 ### Functions